RosaleeKnight/etch-a-sketch/README.md

 ![GitHub issues](https://img.shields.io/github/issues/RosaleeKnight/etch-a-sketch-clone)
 [![HitCount](https://hits.dwyl.com/RosaleeKnight/etch-a-sketch-clone.svg?style=flat)](http://hits.dwyl.com/RosaleeKnight/etch-a-sketch-clone)

-# 🎮 Etch A Sketch
+# 🎮 Etch A Sketch Clone
 In this project for the Odin Project I created a blend between a sketchpad and a etch a sketch using javascript and a css grid.
 I created buttons for the classic black, eraser and reset as well as a rainbow colour as a feature.
 I needed to make the grid resizable with a hover effect over the grid and buttons.
 This project helped me practice using grids to implement interactive features.

 -----